-Any eye disease that causes permanent damage needs to be diagnosed and treated as early as possible so our optometrists in Meridian can help preserve your eyesight.
-A comprehensive eye exam that includes retinal evaluation allows us to identify drusen, bleeding, thinning of the macular tissue and other trouble signs before you ever experience any vision loss.
+Any eye disease that causes permanent damage needs to be diagnosed and treated as early as possible so our optometrists can help preserve your eyesight.
+We offer a comprehensive eye exam for macular degeneration care in Meridian, MS. The process involves retinal evaluation, which allows us to identify drusen, bleeding, thinning of the macular tissue and other trouble signs before you ever experience any vision loss.

 While there is no specific medical treatment for dry macular generation, our eye doctors can monitor the condition closely and recommend dietary changes, exercise, and UV protection to prevent or control it.
 We may prescribe drug therapies to control bleeding and blood vessel formation in wet macular degeneration.
 If the condition has worsened, we may refer you to an eye surgeon for laser treatment.